 |

-If you have yet to analyze your markets, how much longer do
+have yet to analyze your markets, how much longer do you care to sacrifice

-you care to sacrifice the profits now surely drained off by your worst
+the profits now surely drained off by your worst markets?
+If you have not

-markets?
-If you have not done this analysis, it is time to call us.
+done this analysis, it is time to call us.

 |